mattermost/docs/source/about/licensing-and-subscription.rst

 On the Customer Portal **Subscriptions** page, select **Download License** to download the license key for your subscription.
 In Mattermost, follow the steps provided in **System Console > About > Edition and License** to apply your license key.

-You can also use the `CLI <https://docs.mattermost.com/install/enterprise-install-upgrade.html>`__ to apply the license.
+Alternatively, you can use the `CLI <https://docs.mattermost.com/manage/command-line-tools.html#mattermost-license-upload>`__ or the `mmctl tool <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-license-upload>`__ to apply the license.

 **If you don't have Mattermost installed**